Florent1711/holbertonschool-web_front_end/html_advanced/README.md

         -add 3 article tags
             -inside each article write Testimonial # where the hashtag will be the ordered number (1, 2, or 3) W3C won’t pass - you can ignore it

+7-index.html - Copy the content of 6-index.html into 7-index.html
+    • remove the Header text inside the <header>
+    • create the nav tag inside the header tag
+        - it should remain empty for now
+Does not need to pass W3C